wamriewdan/DL4Reservoir_Characterisation/README.md

 # DL4Reservoir_Characterisation
 This repository contains test files for the ongoing project: Deep learning for reservoir characterisation The codes are written 100% in python and can be run by simply running the Jupyter notebook file provided.
-The test dataset and the pre-trained CNN model can be downloaded here: https://drive.google.com/drive/folders/18YsnLPENU55DueXEjtd-ymN3IgvGjF8r?usp=sharing
+The pre-trained CNN model can be downloaded here: https://drive.google.com/drive/folders/18YsnLPENU55DueXEjtd-ymN3IgvGjF8r?usp=sharing

 Requirements: